About CornerstoneLearn more about who we are.

 Kent Hawkins has been the minister of the congregation.
 He and his wife, Kim, have lived in Vero Beach since 1988.
 They have 2 grown married children and four grandchildren.

 Cornerstone Christian Church held services at Glendale Elementary School since the second week of our existence.
-Small Groups, the Missions Team, the Elders, the Naomi’s Corner (Ladies Ministry) and others met in homes during the week.
+Small Groups, the Missions Team, the Shepherds, the Naomi’s Corner (Ladies Ministry) and others met in homes during the week.

 In 2004, the congregation purchased 9.5 acres of land on 12th Street, just west of 58th Avenue.
 In 2005 we paid off that piece of property.In 2007 we began our capital campaign, “Upon This Rock”, to help finance our first building.
 In 2008 we signed a contract for construction but due to a general economic downturn, groundbreaking and actual construction work was postponed until mid-year 2010.
 In October, 2010 the Jack Ballard Church Builders arrived on site to finish out the interior of the structure.